cca/cca_invenio/notes/configure.md

 Invenio works with Amazon S3.
 We use a Google Storage Bucket with some interoperability considerations.

 - Use appropriate Google Cloud project (e.g. staging versus prod)
-- Under Cloud Storage > Buckets, create a storage bucket with Standard storage class and no public access.
+- Under Cloud Storage > Buckets, create a private storage bucket.
 Invenio handles authorization.
+  - Single location like `us-west1` for staging, consider multi-region for production
-  - Select **Autoclass** when creating the bucket
+  - Select **Autoclass** when creating the bucket and opt-in to Coldline/Archive classes
-  - **TODO Object protection measures**.
-If we use, for instance, object versioning do we need fewer backups?
+  - **Prevent public access** and use **Uniform** access control
+  - We should consider soft delete and object versioning for production to reduce chances of accidental data loss
-  - Allow CORS from the Invenio domain, `gcloud storage buckets update gs://invenio-bucket --cors-file notes/cors.json` where [cors.json](./cors.json) lists the instance domain(s), or else PDF previews won't work
+  - Allow CORS from the Invenio domain, `gcloud storage buckets update gs://invenio-local --cors-file notes/cors.json` where [cors.json](./cors.json) lists the instance domain(s), or else PDF previews won't work
-- Under IAM > Service Accounts, create a service account with no project-level permissions nor user access, then go to the bucket > **Permissions** > **Grant Access** and enter the service account, give it the **Storage Object Admin** role
+- Under IAM > Service Accounts, create a service account with no project-level permissions nor user access `gcloud iam service-accounts create invenio-local-gsb --display-name "Invenio Local Files" --project cca-web-staging`
+- Go to the bucket > **Permissions** > **Grant Access** and give the service account the **Storage Object Admin** role `gsutil iam ch serviceAccount:invenio-local-gsb@cca-web-staging.iam.gserviceaccount.com:objectAdmin gs://invenio-local`
-- Create a [HMAC key](https://cloud.google.com/storage/docs/authentication/hmackeys) for the service account, save the key and secret to Dashlane (**this is the only time the secret is shown**)
+- Create a [HMAC key](https://cloud.google.com/storage/docs/authentication/hmackeys) for the service account, save the key and secret to Dashlane (**this is the only time the secret is shown**) `gsutil hmac create invenio-local-gsb@cca-web-staging.iam.gserviceaccount.com`
 - Add necessary `S3_...` variables to [Secret Manager](#secret-manager) and to invenio.cfg (see below)

 ```python